apache/arrow/docs/source/cpp/json.rst

 is converted to a row in the output batch.

 All batches adhere to a consistent :class:`~arrow:Schema`, which is derived from the first loaded batch.
+Alternatively, an explicit schema may be passed via :class:`~ParseOptions`.

 .. code-block:: cpp